Understanding The Federal Fair Housing Act

 The Fair Housing Act covers most housing.
 In some circumstances, the Act exempts owner occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker and housing operated by organization and private clubs that limit occupancy to members.

 What Is Prohibited?

-In the Sale and Rental of Housing: No one may take any of the following actions based on race, color, national origin, religion, sex, familial status, gender identity, marital statues, student statues, creed or handicap:
+In the Sale and Leasing of Housing: No one may take any of the following actions based on race, color, national origin, religion, sex, familial status, gender identity, marital statues, student statues, creed or handicap:

 - Refuse to rent housing